The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Methods, pipelines

 where ${\bf d}$ is the input raw data, and not the common resolution maps.
-In steps 1 and 2, we have the possibility to use an inhomogeneous noise covariance matrix i.e. $\hat{\sf N} = \hat{\sf N}(\nv)$ and, although this is not exploited in this work, a spatially varying mixing matrix $\boldsymbol{\beta} = \boldsymbol{\beta}(\nv)$.
+In steps 1 and 2, we have the possibility to use an inhomogeneous noise covariance matrix $\hat{\sf N} = \hat{\sf N}(\nv)$ and, although this is not exploited in this work, a spatially varying mixing matrix $\boldsymbol{\beta} = \boldsymbol{\beta}(\nv)$.
 For the latter, one can use the multi-patch or clustering methods implemented in \texttt{fgbuster}~\citep{Errard2019,Puglisi2022}.

 Step 2 comprises the calculation of angular power spectra.
 The recovered CMB polarization map is transformed to harmonic space using \texttt{NaMaster}.
-We estimate an effective transfer function, ${\bf B}^{\rm eff}_\ell=\hat{\sf W}{\bf B}_\ell$ associated with the reconstructed components $\tilde{\bf s}$, from the channel-specific beams ${\bf B}_\ell$.
-Correcting for the impact of this effective beam is vital to obtain an unbiased $BB$ spectrum of the foreground-cleaned CMB, $\tilde{C}_\ell^{\rm CMB}$.
-In the second step, we also estimate the noise bias from noise simulations, i.e.
+We estimate an effective transfer function, ${\bf B}^{\rm eff}_\ell=\hat{\sf W}{\bf B}_\ell$, associated with the reconstructed components $\tilde{\bf s}$, from the channel-specific beams ${\bf B}_\ell$.
+Correcting for the impact of this effective beam is vital to obtain an unbiased $BB$ power spectrum of the foreground-cleaned CMB, $\tilde{C}_\ell^{\rm CMB}$.
+In the second step, we use noise simulations to estimate the noise bias

 where $\tilde{\bf n} = \hat{\sf W}{\bf n}^{\rm sim}$ is the noise in the recovered component-separated sky maps.
 We consider 500 simulations to estimate the noise bias.

 Step 3 is the cosmological analysis stage.
 We model the angular power spectrum of the component-separated CMB map, including the noise contribution, as